bitterbit/flowjs/README.md

-# flowjs
+# FLOWJS
-a javascript library to display flow charts
+a simple HTML5 flow chart using the canvas element. based on CreateJs